Get Help Today(877) 648-4288

 Is your loved one struggling with addiction?Get Help

 Find the life you deserve to liveGet Help

 What Is Caffeine?

-Caffeine is a natural stimulant found in coffee, tea, energy drinks, soft drinks, over-the-counter medications, and weight-loss aids.
-It is the most commonly used psychoactive drug used in the world and has physically and psychologically addictive characteristics.
-Caffeine-related disorder, or caffeine-use disorder, and caffeine withdrawal is recognized as a medical condition by the American Psychiatric Association (APA).
-Caffeine addiction is not technically considered a diagnosable condition but the Diagnostic and Statistical Manual on Mental Disorders (DSM-5) believes caffeine should be further studied due to the side effects and stimulating effects similar to other recreational drugs.
+Caffeine is a natural Stimulant found in coffee, tea, energy drinks, soft drinks, over-the-counter medications, and weight loss aids.
+It is the most commonly used Psychoactive drug in the world and has physically and psychologically addictive characteristics.
+Caffeine withdrawal is even recognized as a medical condition by the American Psychiatric Association (APA).
+Caffeine addiction is not technically considered a diagnosable condition, but the fifth edition of the Diagnostic and Statistical Manual on Mental Disorders (DSM-5) states the substance should be further studied due to the side effects and stimulating effects similar to other recreational drugs.

 Help is out there